stackzoo/khaos/README.md

   envtest          Download envtest-setup locally if necessary.
 ```

-You can spin up a local dev cluster with [KinD](https://kind.sigs.k8s.io/) with the following command:
+You can spin up a local dev cluster with [KinD](https://kind.sigs.k8s.io/) via the following command:
 ```console
 make cluster-up
 ```